-- The “traditional” statutory demand form in PDF format to print and complete by hand;
+The “traditional” form in PDF format to print and complete by hand

-- The “traditional” statutory demand form in Microsoft Word format to complete on your computer and then print;
+The “traditional” form in Microsoft Word format to complete on your computer and then print

-- The Net Lawman version, which we believe is easier to complete on your computer.
+Our own version, which we believe is easier to complete on your computer

 - Guidance notes to help your further on how to complete the forms and serve notice

-- Example letter you might send to your debtor with the form
+- An example letter you might send to your debtor with the form

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.

 This was the first time I have had to deal with a statutory demand.
 Rashid dealt with my account.
 Every time I emailed him to query it he was onto it and dealt with the question I had straight away.Could not fault the service I got from your company Andrew, it makes a nice change to deal with somebody so professional.

 My new debt recovery company is off to a flying start so I am sure I will be dealing with you again and again.